 - 1.5.
 This Safety Guide applies to planned exposure situations (see para.
-1.20(a) of GSR Part 3 [10]) in which sites have (or may have) become contaminated as a result of the conduct of a practice4, and which are being considered for release from regulatory control as part of an overall decommissioning process. - 1.6.
-This Safety Guide focuses on radiation protection aspects, the required legal and regulatory framework, the development and implementation of cleanup activities, and the unrestricted or restricted use of released sites thereafter, and the reuse of a released site for a new facility or activity. - 1.7.
-This Safety Guide applies to sites associated with all types of facility, including nuclear power and research reactors, fuel cycle facilities, manufacturing plants, medical facilities, research and education laboratories, and other research facilities for which a graded approach to regulation is appropriate.
-It does not apply to tailings from processing of ores or to radioactive waste disposal sites; however, it may apply to auxiliary facilities at such sites. - 1.8.
+1.20(a) of GSR Part 3 [10]) in which sites have (or may have) become contaminated as a result of the conduct of a practice5, and which are being considered for release from regulatory control as part of an overall decommissioning process.
+It provides guidance on responsibilities, processes and the criteria relevant to planning and implementation of cleanup activities, and evaluation of the outcomes of the cleanup activities, including in relation to decisions on site release. - 1.6.
+This Safety Guide focuses on radiation protection aspects, the required legal and regulatory framework, the development and implementation of cleanup activities, and the unrestricted or restricted use of released sites thereafter, and the reuse of a released site for a new facility or activity.
+It also emphasizes the importance of consideration of safety of the cleanup actions and of the clean-up of non-radiological hazards and potential pollutants. - 1.7.
+This Safety Guide applies to sites associated with all types of facility, including nuclear power and research reactors, fuel cycle facilities, manufacturing plants (including NORM processing industries that are subject to nuclear or radiation safety regulations), medical facilities, research and education laboratories, and other research facilities.
+It does not apply to sites where tailings or waste rock from uranium or thorium production are located or to parts of disposal facilities in which radioactive waste is emplaced, as these are subject to closure and not to decommissioning.
+However, it may apply to part of such sites where some associated facilities are located, such as surface processing facilities for the mining and processing of uranium and thorium, and supporting buildings and services of a disposal facility, which are subject to decommissioning. - 1.8.
 In the context of this Safety Guide, 'release of sites from regulatory control' refers only to the release of sites from regulatory requirements for radiation protection and safety.
-This does not preclude that other regulations may still apply at the sites.
+This does not preclude that other legislation or regulations, related to non-radiological aspects, may still apply at the sites.
 Such sites might pose significant non-radiological hazards to workers, the public and the environment that should be addressed.
 The protection of human health and the environment against such non-radiological hazards is outside the scope of this Safety Guide.
 However, in the context of decommissioning, these hazards are required to be given due consideration during the planning and implementation process, in the safety assessments and environmental assessments, and in the estimation of costs and the provision of finance for the decommissioning project (see para.
-1.21 of GSR Part 6 [2]). - 1.9.
-This Safety Guide does not apply to the remediation of large off-site areas contaminated as a result of past activities or as a result of accidents; that is, it does not apply to remediation situations.
-Remediation might be needed at sites that have been contaminated as a result of unauthorized activities, such as inadequate activities for radioactive waste management and disposal, accidental radioactive discharges to the environment, nuclear accidents, nuclear weapon tests and past activities that were not adequately controlled.
-Remediation situations are the subject of other publications (e.g. see [10, 13, 14]).
+1.21 of GSR Part 6 [2]).